CHAPTER 2

 1. Population depends upon agriculture is not decreased significantly.

-2. Output Increases but workforce engaged in agricultural sector was not decreases.
+2. Output Increases but workforce engaged in agricultural sector was not

 3. Industry and service sector failed to absorb agriculture sector workforce.